radiant-rstats/radiant/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have fixed several bugs and added several new features (see NEWS.md for details).

+## Test environments

+* local OS X install, R 3.6.3
+* ubuntu "trusty" (on travis-ci), R release and devel
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have updated dependencies to address an issue with building a vignette brought to my attention by an email from Prof Ripley (see email below).
 I believe the problem is related an issue in radiant.multivariate after recent changes to dplyr (0.8.1).

 radiant now requires radiant.multivariate >= 0.9.9.1 and should build the vignette correctly without excissive memory consumption